 Take one more look at your supermarket bag from the beginning of this post.
-Is there a product that you’ve chosen by the color, innovative, funny or better quality packaging?
+Is there a product you’ve chosen by the color, innovative, funny, or better quality packaging?
 Or maybe some of those reasons made you try them for the first time?

 It’s not so far off the mark that packaging itself matters almost as much as the product, which is already a good reason to make a branded packaging part of your business.
-Furthermore, it is a tool that helps you achieve brand recognition, exclusivity, positive customer experience and a powerful way to communicate the message of your brand.
-It adds the extra value to the product itself and differs you from your competitors.
+Furthermore, it is a tool that helps you achieve brand recognition, exclusivity, positive customer experience, and a powerful way to communicate your brand’s message.
+It adds extra value to the product itself and differentiates you from your competitors.

-Although you don’t have physical contact with your products if you’re dropshipping them, there are still some ways to organize the custom packaging form the distance.
-Therefore, once you’ve tested the product and you see you have a winning one, go the extra mile.
+Although you don’t have physical contact with your products if you’re dropshipping them, there are still some ways to organize the custom packaging from a distance.
+Therefore, once you’ve tested the product and have seen you have a winning one, go the extra mile.

 You can go a step further and find two suppliers, one that sells jewelry and the other that sells different kinds of packages and make a deal with them.
-The latter would need to send the small boxes to the supplier of your main product, who will then just pack the products in those boxes and pass them on to your customers.
+The latter would need to send the small boxes to your main product supplier, who will then pack the products in those boxes and pass them on to your customers.

-Pay attention to every single detail, ‘cause everything matters.
+Pay attention to every single detail because everything matters.
 Ask a supplier to change the company name on the label that goes with the product.
-Instead of the AliExpress price, tell him to put your price on it or not to put the price at all.
+Instead of the AliExpress price, tell him to put your price on it or completely remove the product’s cost from the label.
 And don’t forget: you only have one chance to make a first impression.

 6. Make customer support part of your brand

-Putting a lot of the effort in designed material, content marketing, and recognisability is definitely a good start, but relationships that you create are what makes a difference.
+Putting a lot of effort into making designed material, content creation, and being recognizable is a great start, but the relationships that you create are what makes a difference.

-Every single visitor to your store should feel that you care about your customers, whether that’s achieved with the chatbot on the website, friendly emails, appreciation of the feedback, engagement with them on Social Media or some other way.
+Every visitor to your store should feel that you care about your customers, whether that’s achieved with the chatbot on the website, friendly emails, appreciation of the feedback, engagement with them on Social Media, or some other way.

 “Relationships that you create are what makes a difference.”

-If we take a look at it from the point of financial profitability, the first thing to have in mind is that a new customer is expensive.
+If we look at it from the point of financial profitability, the first thing to have in mind is that a new customer is expensive.

 So how it goes from the beginning – you target potential customers, then you advertise your store to them on different channels, you see from the statistics that they are interested, then you show them some more advertisements, you pay for those ads, and then they finally buy something from you.
 Congrats!